VirgilSecurity/virgil-sdk-php/docs/keys.md

 ### <a name="example-10"></a> Example 10: Create Public Key User Data

-> The acction's purpose is to append UDIDs and UDINFOs to the Public Keys for the current application.
+> Append UDIDs and UDINFOs to Public Keys for the current application.

 > **Note:**